You’ll have certain rights and responsibilities if you’re a tenant in privately rented property.

 - pay the agreed rent, even if repairs are needed or you’re in dispute with your landlord

-- pay other charges as agreed with the landlord - these may include Council Tax or utility bills
+- pay other charges as agreed with the landlord, eg Council Tax or utility bills

 - repair or pay for any damage caused by you, your family or friends

-If you don’t fulfil your responsibilities, your landlord has the right to take legal action to evict you.
+Your landlord has the right to take legal action to evict you if you don’t meet your responsibilities.

 Contact HM Revenue and Customs (HMRC) if your landlord lives outside the UK and you pay £100 or more a week in rent directly to them.

 You may have to deduct tax from your rent under HMRC’s ‘non-resident landlord scheme’.